 “Good God, Lemon!”

 Buy Acater & Oliter's preserved Meyer lemon paste here.
-Need preserved lemon halves instead?
+Need preserved lemons instead?
 We have them fresh from Morocco.
 If you're looking for a place to start your preserved lemon adventure, try this tequila cocktail with preserved lemon, grapefruit, and lime from our friends at NY Shuk.
 A little dab of purée goes a long way.

 Cured lemon photo courtesy of ACATER AND OLITER.